 I hang a whistle on the front of my straps in case of emergency.
 Someone told me years ago that if you slip down an edge and can’t be seen, blow a whistle so someone can hear you and more easily find you.
 Sure you could scream for help, but a whistle will use less of your energy.

 I carry electrolyte packets to replenish my body’s balance.
 Hiking takes a lot out of you, especially if it is hot and you are sweating.
 There are many brands and types of electrolytes.
-I like Propel Packets.
+I like Nuun Tablets.
 They are tasty and one packet is perfect for my water bottle.
+I also like Liquid IV Hydration Powder Packets.
+They also work well and each packet is perfect for my water bottle.

 I never hike without a headlamp attached to my bag in case the hike takes longer than expected and I have to hike in the dark.
 It also comes in handy if I run across a cave I want to explore.
 Extra batteries are a good idea as well.
 There are so many different lights that it is hard to say what is best.
 Just get what works for you.

 Carrying a trail map is always important to me in case I get lost.
-It hasn’t happened yet, but it could.
 Even if I am packing for a short day hike I make sure I have a trail map.
+I really like the National Graphic Trail maps and have several of them.
+They are easy to follow and wear well.
+The links shown is one from Bryce Canyon, but you can find a National Geographic Map for just about everyplace.

 Empty Zip Lock

 I always take an empty zip lock baggie for my trash.
 When hiking it is so important to carry out everything you carry in.
 A zip lock works great for wrappers, banana peels, apple cores, or whatever else needs thrown away once you are back to where there is a proper trash can.
-It is also a great way to add a good deed to your day, if you see trash from someone else, toss that in your bag as well.
+It is also a great way to add a good deed to your day, if you see trash someone else carelessly thrown out, pick it up and toss that in your bag as well.

 And Other Stuff